-We have assigned provisional ratings of (P)Aaa (sf) to the federally-taxable and tax-exempt restructuring bonds (the 2022 bonds or RBs) that Utility Debt Securitization Authority (UDSA or the issuer) will issue.
+We have assigned provisional ratings of (P)Aaa (sf) to the federally-taxable and tax-exempt restructuring bonds (the 2023 bonds or RBs) that Utility Debt Securitization Authority (UDSA or the issuer) will issue.
 New York State legislation formed the issuer to securitize a special charge (the restructuring charge) imposed on Long Island Power Authority's (the Authority, A2 stable) customers' utility bills.
-The servicer of the transaction will be Long Island Lighting Company, a wholly owned subsidiary of the Authority operating as LIPA and Power Supply Long Island, which will collect the restructuring charges (RCs) from all current and future ratepayers in the Authority's service area.
-The restructuring property gives UDSA the right to bill and collect RCs on essentially all of the Authority's existing and future customers, with minimal exceptions, until the 2022 bonds are repaid in full.
-The Authority will use the proceeds of the securitization to retire a portion of its outstanding debt, as well as a portion of UDSA's outstanding debt, and to finance system resiliency costs.
-The Series 2022 bonds will be the sixth issuance of restructuring bonds sponsored by the Authority since 2013 under
+The servicer of the transaction will be Long Island Lighting Company, a wholly owned subsidiary of the Authority operating as LIPA and Power Supply Long Island, which will collect the restructuring charges from all current and future ratepayers in the Authority's service area.
+The restructuring property gives UDSA the right to bill and collect restructuring charges on essentially all of the Authority's existing and future customers, with minimal exceptions, until the 2023 bonds are repaid in full.
+The Authority will use the proceeds of the securitization to retire a portion of UDSA's outstanding debt and to finance system resiliency costs.
+The Series 2023 bonds will be the seventh issuance of restructuring bonds sponsored by the Authority since 2013 under the 2013 LIPA

-This pre-sale report addresses the structure and characteristics of the proposed transaction based on the information provided to Moody's as of 25 August 2022.
+This pre-sale report addresses the structure and characteristics of the proposed transaction based on the information provided to Moody's as of 26 September 2023.
 Investors should be aware that certain issues concerning this transaction have yet to be finalized.
 Upon conclusive review of all documents and legal information as well as any subsequent changes in information, Moody's will endeavor to assign definitive ratings to this transaction.
 The definitive ratings may differ from the provisional ratings set forth in this report.
 Moody's will disseminate the assignment of definitive ratings through its Client Service Desk.
 This report does not constitute an offer to sell or a solicitation of an offer to buy any securities, and it may not be used or circulated in connection with any such offer or solicitation.